tomrcc/docsycannon-docs/content/en/docs/getting-started/_index.md

 linkTitle: Getting Started
 weight: 2
 categories:
-  - Examples
-  - Placeholders
+  - Getting Started
 tags:
+  - Getting Started
+  - GitHub
-  - test
+  - Template
-  - docs
+  - Build
 description: |
   What does your user need to know to try your project?
 ---